TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 ### Craft a Narrative

 You may be uncomfortable "selling yourself" but that's exactly what you'll have to do.
-Luckily, it's more subtle than you think -- it really means crafting a story about who you are, how you got to where you are, and why you'll keep growing.
+Luckily, that doesn't mean acting like a used car salesman; it's more subtle than you think.
+It really means crafting a story about who you are, how you got to where you are, and why you'll keep growing.
 Everyone can tell a story.
 So put some effort into crafting a compelling narrative that stitches together your background (especially if you come from a non-traditional background) into a compelling an unavoidable wave of capability and drive.

 * [How to Explain Your Career Transition by Dorie Clark](http://dorieclark.com/how-to-explain-your-career-transition/)